jmayerdev/foreverinthebasement/README.md

 		3. Fresh Animations
 		4. FA All Extensions
   		5. FA Player
     3. When finished, the resource packs should appear in the list in reverse-order to above.
-These are just my preference, disable and packs you add your own, it does not matter (but the order of the packs does).
+These are just my preference, you can disable any packs or add your own, it does not matter (but the order of the packs does).

 7. Enable Shaders: Use proton-voxy-support.zip